-With exclusive rights to a 10 million acre aquifer (some of Idaho's coldest and purest), the water goes straight from the ground to brewery, with only mild filtration necessary.
+We sit above one of Idaho's coldest and purest aquifers.
+The water goes straight from the ground to brewery, with only mild filtration necessary.

 The brewery sits in a meadow amongst pines and wildlife, just 1.5 miles from the town of Elk River, Idaho.
 To its north and east are Bitterroot Mountains.
 To its west is the great grain-growing region of the Palouse.
 To the south the Snake and Salmon rivers and the Lewis-Clark valley.
 Many come up here to enjoy and celebrate the best of what Idaho has to offer...wilderness, huckleberries, fishing and hunting, and now really good beer.